- Bunge is the leading soy trader in Piauí

 Financial Risk Analysis

 In this section we analyze the potential financial implications of the sustainability risks we elaborate on above.
-There are four important issues in this context:
+There are five important issues in this context:

 - What are the risks for Bunge related to deforestation-linked soy from Piauí to enter its supply chain?